1984hosting/1984-connector-for-dk-and-woocommerce/readme.md

 1984 DK Connection for WooCommerce

-Copyright (C) 2024 1984 Hosting, Alda Vigdís Skarphéðinsdóttir
+Copyright (C) 2024 1984 Hosting and contributors

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.